MasseyRustTraining/rule-110/README.md

 A CA starts with a random row of bits.
 We will represent 1 bits with `*` and 0 bits with `.`.
-Our starting row will specifically be for now.
+Our starting row will specifically be this 8-bit position for now.

     *.*.**..

-To produce the next row, take bits three at a time, "wrapping around" if a boundary is hit.
+To produce the next row, take bits three at a time, "wrapping around" if a boundary is hit (row 7 is next to row 0 and so forth).
 A group of three bits in row *n* will determine the center bit position in row *n + 1* according to Rule 110: